himalabs/himacrypt/docs/usage.md

 ---

 This page focuses on practical commands.
 For a full reference of flags and options see the CLI Reference: `docs/cli.md`.
 For programmatic integration, see `docs/api.md`.

+## What's new (recent changes)

+- Added core encryption primitives and file helpers (`himacrypt/core.py`) implementing AES-GCM + RSA-OAEP hybrid encryption and RSA key generation helpers.
+- Added a `KeyProvider` abstraction and a simple `FileKeyProvider` implementation for local file-based key provisioning.
+See `docs/key_provider.md` for details.